SimonBecker1997/TraefikCourse/README.md

 ## Welcome to this course
 This repository is part of a udemy course called Routing with Traefik: Learn Traefik in less than 5 hours You can find the videos here: placeholder

+I strongly recommend to watch the course BEFORE you play around with the provided files in this repository.
-In the subfolders you will find all the chapters that have been shown in the videos
+In the subfolders you will find all the chapters that have been shown in the videos.

 ## Chapters
 Klick on the headings to directly be forwarded to each topic